Code highlighting

 Pre-rendering

-See the LaTeX and typst docs for more information.
+See the LaTeX and typst and mermaid docs for more information.